-2018: Has made two starts at defensive tackle through Week 3...Made his first NFL start in Week 2 and registered his first career sack...Totals include five tackles and one sack.

-College: Four-year letterman who played in 46 games during at Michigan and made 17 starts...Career totals include 133 tackles (64 solo), 33.5 tackles for loss, 12.5 sacks, three passes defensed, two forced fumbles, one fumble recovery and one blocked kick...In 2017, was a Consensus All-American, the team's Bo Schembechler Award winner as Most

-Valuable Player, Associated Press All-American First Team and Football Writers Association All-Big Ten First Team.
+2018: Has made four starts at defensive tackle through Week 5...Made his first NFL start in Week 2 and registered his first career sack...Totals include 11 tackles (nine solo), two sacks and two passes defensed and one forced fumble.
+College: Four-year letterman who played in 46 games during at Michigan and made 17 starts...Career totals include 133 tackles (64 solo), 33.5 tackles for loss, 12.5 sacks, three passes defensed, two forced fumbles, one fumble recovery and one blocked kick...In 2017, was a Consensus All-American, the team's Bo Schembechler Award winner as Most Valuable Player, Associated Press All-American First Team and Football Writers Association All-Big Ten First Team.